medkit-lib/medkit/docs/tutorial/context_detection.md

 <mark class="entity" style="background: #ddd; padding: 0.45em 0.6em; margin: 0 0.25em; line-height: 1; border-radius: 0.35em;">pèse<span style="font-size: 0.8em; font-weight: bold; line-height: 1; border-radius: 0.35em; vertical-align: middle; margin-left: 0.5rem">problem</span></mark>
  85.7 kg.<br></div></span>

-## Adding context attributes a posteriori
+## Adding context attributes retrospectively

-What if we already have some entities that we imported from another source and we want to attach the contextual information that we obtain with medkit operations?
-In that case it is possible to use the {class}`~medkit.text.postprocessing.AttributeDuplicator` operation, that makes it possible to copy attributes a posteriori without using the `attrs_to_copy` parameter.
+What if we already have some entities that we imported from another source, and we want to attach the resulting contextual information obtained with `medkit`?
+In that case, one can copy attributes retrospectively using the {class}`~medkit.text.postprocessing.AttributeDuplicator` operation.

 ## Wrapping it up

-In this tutorial, we have seen how medkit can help you to detect contextual information with built-in rule-based detectors, for which the rules can be customized.
+In this tutorial, we have seen how `medkit` can facilitate detection of contextual information with built-in and customizable rule-based detectors.

-These detectors can be run on segments of different granularity, such as sentences or syntagmas, and the results are stored in attributes.
+These detectors can be run on segments of different granularity, including as sentences or syntagmas, with their results stored as attributes.

-In order to make these contextual attributes propagate from the outer-most segments down to the entities matched, we use the `attrs_to_copy` operation init parameter.
+In order to propagate these contextual attributes from the outermost segments down to the entities matched, we use the `attrs_to_copy` operation init parameter.